Leigh Creek transition - latest news

-The waste dump facility located north of Copley reopened for public use on Monday, 30 January under the OCA's EPA Licence number 50223.
-Normal operating hours have now resumed: Mondays, Fridays and Saturdays from 10.00am - 2.00pm.
+The waste dump facility located north of Copley reopened for public use on Monday, 30 January under the OCA's management (EPA Licence number 50223).
+The dump is open on Mondays and Saturdays from 10.00am - 2.00pm.

 Kerbside waste will continue to be collected from Leigh Creek residences and businesses as usual.
 The OCA has engaged a contactor with expertise in waste management, Flinders Management Services, to operate the Leigh Creek landfill and rubbish collection, with a view to introduce recycling services.

 Aroona Sanctuary and Dam

 The Government is committed to providing continued access to Aroona Sanctuary for the Northern Flinders Ranges community who have used the area recreationally over many years.
 Relevant Government agencies are continuing to work through access, management and funding arrangements to support community access to the area.